-Section 1.16 directs that, though rules are to be developed no later than September 2007, DFPS must immediately respond to a report that could lead to the death of or severe harm to a child.
+Section 1.16 directs that, though rules are to be developed if funds are available and no later than September 2007, DFPS must immediately respond to a report that could lead to the death of or severe harm to a child.
 Highest priority reports must be responded to within 24 hours.
 All other reports must be responded to within 72 hours.